nertigel/StealthOverlay/README.md

 # Features
 - Streamproof, not visible in screenshots and screen recorders such as OBS, Medal & more
-- Draws over any games/application, thanks to `uiaccess`
+- Draws over any application, thanks to `uiaccess`
+- FreeType font support, comes with [Pixeloid](https://www.dafont.com/pixeloid-sans.font)

 # Libraries
 - ImGui ([imgui-1.91.9b](https://github.com/ocornut/imgui/tree/v1.91.9b))